The Pirates spend the last day on the islands enjoying some free time, playing a few softball games and taking in one more day of Hawaiian culture

 Tryouts Will Be Held At ECU Softball Stadium

-Leah Kelley enters her first year as an assistant coach at East Carolina, after accepting the position on Oct.
-29, 2012.
+Leah Kelley enters her second year as an assistant coach at East Carolina, after joing the staff prior to the 2012-13 season.

-Kelley, who will work with infielders and outfielders, and be involved in game management and recruiting responsibilities, was a two-year letterwinner at Maryville College and helped the Scots reach the championship game of the Great South Athletic Conference in 2012.
+Kelley, who works with the team's infielders and outfielders, also handles game management and recruiting responsibilities.
+A two-year letterwinner at Maryville College, she helped the Scots reach the championship game of the Great South Athletic Conference in 2012.

 While at Maryville, the former middle infielder earned National Fast Pitch Coaches Association Division III All-Atlantic Region honors in each of the last two years.
 In 2011, she hit a nation-leading .522 with 36 runs, 60 hits, 13 doubles, six triples, seven home runs, 37 RBI, 106 total bases, 13 walks, a .922 slugging percentage and a .565 on-base percentage on her way to Player-of-the-Year honors in the GSAC.
 In 2012, she also earned a place on the All-Great South team after hitting .423 with 30 runs, 47 hits, 16 doubles, four triples, six home runs, 35 RBI, 89 total bases and a slugging percentage of .801.